When it comes to any sort of bulk waste or debris removal, your two best options are hiring a junk removal company or renting a dumpster.

 Learn more about pricing:

-Junk removal companies charge a minimum amount for any junk removal, which can be anywhere from $50 to $150.
+Junk removal companies charge a minimum amount for any junk removal, with the average around $75 to $100.

 If you have one or two items you’re getting rid of—like a TV, sofa, or mattress—you’ll probably be charged the minimum amount.